Jenevieve Goldman, International Programs Chair

 Angelica has been a part of CISV NY since 2008.
 In 2009, she went to Village as her first program.
 She was a part of the Junior Branch board from 2010-2015 and joined the chapter board in 2020.
 Aside from her personal involvement, her family has been involved with CISV Philippines since the 1960s.
 She works for Ernst & Young in the Technology Risk division.

-Alanna Badgley, Mosaic Faces of New York Director
+Alanna Badgley, Mosaic Faces of New York Co-Director

 Obed Done, Mosaic Faces of New York Co-Director